arduxio/ardux/README.md

 *This repo houses our website and other static resources.*

-We are part of the [https://inkeys.tech](https://inkeys.tech) Discord at [https://discord.gg/fGUjnUuAVQ](https://discord.gg/fGUjnUuAVQ) where a lot of converation happens and our knowledge base it part of [https://inkeys.wiki](https:/inkeys.wiki)
+We are part of the [https://inkeys.tech](https://inkeys.tech) Discord at [https://discord.gg/fGUjnUuAVQ](https://discord.gg/fGUjnUuAVQ) where a lot of converation happens and our knowledge base is part of [https://inkeys.wiki](https:/inkeys.wiki)

 We hope to see you about!